RGB dots on the screen. CMYK “four-colour” in the comics. Etc.

 In earlier versions of this post, I somehow managed to forget about http://4cp.posthaven.com/in-defense-of-dots-the-lost-art-of-comic-book which is dedicated to the four-colour comic book panel in all its glory.
 Beautiful work from John Hilgart, and a must- visit site.

 Did I mention cereal packets…?
-My morning breakfast cereal comes in a box printed with CMYK plus 1 — the +1 is a dark green ink.
-This is not unusual in packaging.
+My morning breakfast cereal comes in a box printed with CMYK plus 1 — the +1 is a dark green ink, known as a spot colour.
+This is not unusual in packaging, and is often seen on book covers and elsewhere.
 Here’s the cereal box registration mark and a close-up of part of the product’s logo.
 This shows that most of the green is still made up of blue and yellow dots.
 Only part of the logo uses the green ink:

 These dots are one kind that people will often call Ben Day dots.
 “If you blow up a printed picture like this,” they will say, “you can see the Ben Day dots.”
 This is not true.
 These are halftone dots, as seen in Part 3 in black & white photos prepared for newspaper printing with a “halftone screen”.
 These are the modern, colour, equivalents, produced by software rather than by glass screens in a camera.
 Not Ben Day dots.
 Different animal.

-By contrast, this cellophane wrapper (below) for Swizzels’ Fizzers is only printed with solid colours of black, white and pink, no CMYK at all, and no dots.
+By contrast, this cellophane wrapper (below) for Swizzels’ Fizzers is only printed with solid colours of black, white and pink — all ‘spot colours’ — no CMYK mixing at all, and no dots.
 Also still common in packaging, though much more common in days gone by.

 Meanwhile, back at the the four-colour process, here’s Cap again on the cover of Avengers 201, cover-dated November 1980.
 The printing of this comic was basically the same as it would have been in 1960.
 Some details were different, but surprisingly little had changed even since Cap first hit the printed page in 1941!
 (It was in the 1980s that changes — mostly for the better — really accelerated.)